Public libraries improving people’s lives

 Education for all

-- Library services that use ICT to create or promote educational opportunities for children, youth and adults and that reduce school drop-out rates; increasing people’s literacy and numeracy skills.
+- Library services that use ICT to create or promote educational opportunities for children, youth and adults and that reduce school and course drop-out rates; increasing people’s literacy and numeracy skills.

 Climate change and other issues affecting the environment

 - Using ICT to raise awareness about environmental issues and how they affect our lives; mobilizing positive action to protect the environment and reduce and reverse environmental degradation.